-- (a) The Speaking Examination Working Mark Sheet is provided in this booklet (see page 22) and should be photocopied as required.
-It is a working document to be completed during each candidate's Speaking examination.
+- (a) The Speaking Examination Working Mark Sheet is provided in this booklet (see page 22), to be photocopied as required.
+(An electronic version of the Working Mark Sheet is also available.)
 Candidates must be marked as they are being examined and not afterwards from a recording.
-The marks for each section of the examination must be entered in detail as specified in the Marking Instructions.
-All additions must be carefully checked. - (b) The total marks must then be transferred to the computer-printed Internal Assessment Mark Sheet (MS1) or to computer for Centres submitting marks electronically.
+The marks for each section of the examination must be entered in detail as specified in the Marking Instructions. - (b) The total marks must then be transferred to the computer-printed Internal Assessment Mark Sheet (MS1) or to computer for Centres submitting marks electronically.